-With so many things to consider and plan, the prospect of knowing when to book certain suppliers, knowing if they’ll be a good fit, and how to even go about it, can sometimes feel a little daunting.
+With so many things to consider and plan, the prospect of knowing when to booking your wedding florist, knowing if they’ll be a good fit, and how to even go about it, can sometimes feel a little daunting.

 Every couple has a unique vision for their day – let your wedding florist know how you see flowers fitting into your big day.
 This will allow the florist to tailor their response to match your exact requirements (or provide recommendations if you’re not too sure!).
 Take a look at the below statement, which of them resonates most with you?